ms-iot/ros_msft_onnx/README.md

 git clone https://github.com/ms-iot/ros_msft_camera --recursive
 ```

-There are two launch files included as samples in the launch folder. `tracker.launch` demonstrates tracking upto 20 classes icluding people in images/video and `pose.launch` demonstrates estimating the position and rotation of an engine block from images\video.
+There are two launch files included as samples in the launch folder. `tracker.launch` demonstrates tracking up to 20 classes icluding people in images/video and `pose.launch` demonstrates estimating the position and rotation of an engine block from images\video.
 To run the engine pose demo, copy the [Engine pose ONNX model](https://github.com/ms-iot/ros_msft_onnx_demo/releases/download/0.0/engine.onnx) to `ros_msft_onnx/testdata/`.

 To use hardware accelleration, install [CUDA Toolkit 10.1](https://developer.nvidia.com/cuda-10.1-download-archive-base) and [cuDNN v7 for CUDA 10.1](https://developer.nvidia.com/rdp/cudnn-archive).